abiliojr/sqlite-lua/README.md

 * Functions must always return a value.
 For aggregates, this is only performed on the final step.
 * You can redefine a function at any time by calling ```createlua``` again.
 This holds true even for SQLite's native functions.
-* Currently, there are no known ways of returning an array into SQLite.
+* Currently, you can't return an array into SQLite.
 * Even when Lua can return multiple values simultaneously, only the first one will be passed back to SQLite.

 # Building

 On FreeBSD, you must have ```lua5.2```and ```sqlite3``` installed.
 For Linux (Ubuntu flavored), the equivalents are ```liblua5.2-dev``` and ```libsqlite3-dev```.
 The library names and their locations could be different on other Operating Systems.
-If that's the case, edit the Makefile.
+If that's the case, you may need to edit the Makefile.

-On Windows, you can use the provided lua.mak.
+On Windows, using Visual Studio, you can use the provided ```lua.mak```.
 You'll need to extract the Lua src directory content in a folder named lua.
 Also the files sqlite3.h and sqlite3ext.h, must be extracted inside a folder named sqlite.
-These files are part of the sqlite source amalgamation.
+These files are part of the [sqlite source code amalgamation](https://www.sqlite.org/download.html).
 Afterwards, you can compile the dll like this:
 ```
 nmake -f lua.mak
 ```